lukepark327/onechain/README.md

 npm run serve
 ```

-Now app is running at http://localhost:8080/ by default.
+The app now runs on http://localhost:8080/ by default.
 Using 'Chrome browser' is recommended.

 # How to Use

-* You can search a specific block by block number.
+* You can search a particular block by block number.
 Type in the search bar or click the `BLOCK #N` button.

-* Turn on the 'Realtime Updates' switch at the top of page if you want to get blockchain in real-time.
-It will send `/blocks` GET requests to full-node to get blockchain in every 2 seconds.
+* Turn on the 'Realtime Updates' switch at the top of page to get the blockchain in real-time.
+It will send a `/blocks` GET request to the full-node to get a blockchain in every 2 seconds.

 # License
 The one-chain project is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0), also included in our repository in the [LICENSE](https://github.com/twodude/onechain/blob/master/LICENSE) file.